HMCorp-Fund/docker_migration/README.md

 # Docker Migration Tool

-This project provides a comprehensive solution for migrating Docker environments using Docker Compose.
-It automates the process of preparing Docker data, creating archives, transferring files to a new server, and reinstalling Docker on the new server.
+## The Problem

+Migrating Docker environments between servers can be challenging and error-prone.
+It involves multiple steps including backing up Docker data, transferring configurations, reinstalling services, and ensuring everything works correctly on the new server.
+This process is often manual, time-consuming, and requires specialized knowledge.

+This tool solves this problem by automating the entire Docker migration workflow, reducing downtime, minimizing human error, and making migrations accessible even to those with limited Docker expertise.

 ## Features